timboudreau/acteur/README.md

 Most importantly, it uses Google's Guice dependency injection framework to decouple those reusable chunks of logic.

-An Acteur application is, a subclass of `Application`.
+An Acteur application is a subclass of `Application`.
 In a pattern we will see again, most of the code and work of an `Application` happens in its constructor, and most of it consists of adding `Page` subtypes (`Class` objects) to the application.